Grab a pair of aspirin and, if you’re of age, maybe a stiff drink.

 My play for instance, was it a catch?
 Yeah.
 But did I lose the ball when I hit the ground?
 Yes.
 So I have to hold onto it.
 That's up to me. … I know the refs have a tough job, but I wish we would jut simplify it.
 If you catch it, you catch it, you know?”

 Marcus Easley: “In the fourth quarter, Chris Hogan’s play, that’s a catch.”

 BN: Except that it wasn’t.
 Why not?

-Easley: “I guess you need to maintain control of the ball going to the ground, but I was also under the impression, that if you catch the ball and you make an athletic move – you know, take three or four steps – to me, that’s a catch.
+Easley: “I guess you need to maintain control of the ball going to the ground, but I was also the under the impression, that if you catch the ball and you make an athletic move -- you know, take three or four steps -- to me, that's a catch.
 When he hit the ground, the ball got loose.
-We’ve just got to leave no doubt.
-When we get two hands on it, just maintain possession, regardless of if we get hit, go to the ground, whatever the case may be, so we don’t have to put it in the ref’s hands.”
+We've just got to leave no doubt.
+When we get two hands on it, just maintain possession, regardless of if we get hit, go to the ground, whatever the case may be, so we don't have to put it in the ref's hands.”

 Marcus Thigpen: “I think the rule has changed.
 To me, it's taking two steps.
 There's been a lot of controversy.
 If you catch the ball, you have clear possession and you take two steps, I think that's a catch.”

 BN: Why do you think the best sports league in the country has such a hard time defining it?

 Thigpen: “I’ve got no answer for that.
 We all need to come to some common ground.
 There should be a meeting with players and the officials.
 I think that would clear up a lot.”

 Robert Woods: “A catch is … whatever moves the chains, I guess.”